AllStarLink/ASL3-Manual/docs/adv-topics/44net-connect.md

 ## Install & Configure Wireguard
 The following commands must all be run as root (`sudo -s`) or using `sudo`.

-1. Install the Wireguard tools with `apt install -u wireguard resolvconf`
+1. Install the Wireguard tools with the following commands:

+    ```
+    apt update
+    apt install -y wireguard resolvconf
+    ```

 2. Create/edit a file named `/etc/wireguard/wg0.conf`